infosanity/Access-Key-Pot/readme.md

     key = "AKIA<redacted>"
     secret = "<redacted>"

+Terraform redact's sensitive values automatically.
+It's a good failsafe, but not appropriate for our needs as the key is already neutered.
+As the output "display_secret" suggest, run the command _terraform output secret_ to force Terraform to spit the secret key from it's State file.

 ## Testing
 After deployment, any activity should raise the CloudWatch metric over it's threshold, pushing it into an alarm state.